-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS AND AVAILABILITY OF CIRCULAR
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS AND AVAILABILITY OF CIRCULAR

-NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of shareholders ("Shareholders") of Trisura Group Ltd. (the "Company") will be held on Monday, June 3, 2024 at 10:00 a.m.
-(Toronto time) at North Tower, 200 Bay Street, suite 1600, Toronto, Ontario, M5J 2J2 and by virtual meeting via live audio webcast online at https://web.lumiagm.com/403977190, using password: 'trisura2024' (case sensitive), for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of shareholders ("Shareholders") of Trisura Group Ltd. (the "Company") will be held on Friday, June 27, 2025 at 10:00 a.m.
+(Toronto time) by virtual meeting format via live audio webcast online at https://meetings.lumiconnect.com/400-223-282-502, using password: 'trisura2025' (case sensitive), for the following purposes:

-- (1) to receive the consolidated financial statements of the Company for the year ended December 31, 2023, including the external auditor's report thereon; - (2) to elect directors who will serve until the next annual meeting of Shareholders; - (3) to appoint the external auditor who will serve until the next annual meeting of Shareholders and authorize the directors to set its remuneration; and - (4) to transact such other business as may properly come before the Meeting or any adjournment(s) thereof.
+- (1) to receive the consolidated financial statements of the Company for the year ended December 31, 2024, including the external auditor's report thereon; - (2) to elect directors who will serve until the next annual meeting of Shareholders; - (3) to appoint the external auditor who will serve until the next annual meeting of Shareholders and authorize the directors to set its remuneration; - (4) to consider and, if deemed appropriate, pass an ordinary resolution, the full text of which is reproduced as Appendix B to the Company's management information circular dated May 12, 2025 (the "Circular"), to confirm the Shareholder Rights Plan of the Company, all as more particularly described in the Circular; - (5) to consider, and if deemed appropriate, pass an ordinary resolution, the full text of which is reproduced as Appendix C to the Circular, to approve the Equity Incentive Plan of the Company, all as more particularly described in the Circular; - (6) to consider, and if deemed appropriate, pass an ordinary resolution, the full text of which is reproduced as Appendix D to the Circular, to approve the Escrowed Stock Plan, all as more particularly described in the Circular; and - (7) to transact such other business as may properly come before the Meeting or any adjournment(s) thereof.